CAQ: Occupational Medicine

 Eligibility

 - Satisfactorily complete at least 100 hours of AOA-approved CME within the last five years in occupational medicine.
 At a minimum, 50 hours will be Category 1.
-Alternatively, show successful completion of the American Osteopathic College of Occupational and Preventive Medicine’s Occupational Medicine Basic Course or comparable review course.
+Alternatively, show successful completion of the American Osteopathic College of Occupational and Preventive Medicine’s Occupational Medicine Basic Course or comparable review course (Completion of the AOCOPM Basic Course in Occupational Medicine satisfies this requirement).

 - Hold an unrestricted license to practice in a state or territory.